Can Distributed Ledger Technology Prevent Friendly Fraud?

 To give this question its due consideration, we have to take a few steps back and look at the history of credit card fraud and the payments industry’s attempts to fight it.
 When the EMV chip was introduced, it struck a major blow to the use of stolen cards in card-present environments, making it much harder for fraudsters to spend other people’s money at retail stores and other brick-and-mortar locations.

-The industry could see that ecommerce needed its own equivalent to the EMV chip, but turning an obvious idea into a usable product isn’t always a simple or straightforward process.
+The industry can see that eCommerce needs its own equivalent to the EMV chip, but turning an obvious idea into a usable product isn’t always a simple or straightforward process.

 Where Does Anti-Fraud Technology Fall Short?